 I’ve found using pots really helps me save for these future expenses and once the money is in the pot, I forget about it.
-Then when the time comes to insurance my car, I am not worrying about finding extra monthly that month.
+Then when the time comes to insure my car, I am not worrying about finding extra monthly that month.

 I’ve currently got about £1500 in all my pots for various things for the next 12 months which is a massive load of my mind.
 Just having it in my Monzo account inside pots rather than my current account means I can’t easily spend it!